gotoplanb/tasks/README.md

     2. What are the negatives?
     3. Brainstorm ways to refactor to be more RESTful

+### GitHub sync

+## NodeJS to build the API

+## Postman to manually test the API

 ### More blueprint features
 1. Form-style query variables
+    1. Show 50 tasks
+    2. Show 10 tasks sorted descending
+    3. Show 200 tasks
+    4. Show tasks 51-100 sorted descending
 2. Headers
+    1. Content-Type
+    2. Accept
+    3. Authorization
 3. Atom plugin for rendering blueprints

-### GitHub sync

-## NodeJS to build the API

-## Postman to manually test the API

 ## CircleCI to build the API